Social

 Eat at the pace of the table, not at your own.
 If you are a fast eater, slow down.
 If you are a slow eater, attend to business.
 A meal is a shared activity; the man who finishes while others are still on their first course has, by his haste, transformed a communal experience into a spectator event, with himself cast in the uncomfortable role of audience to other people’s chewing.
 This is disagreeable for all parties and easily avoided.

 Do not speak with food in your mouth.
-I should not need to say this.
-I resent that I need to say this.
-And yet I have eaten in enough restaurants of your era to know that it requires saying, and that the frequency with which it is ignored is matched only by the confidence with which the offenders proceed, as though the visibility of partially masticated food were not a matter of concern to anyone seated within range.
+One should not need to say this, and one resents that it requires saying, and yet one has eaten in enough establishments of your era to know that the frequency with which it is ignored is matched only by the confidence with which the offenders proceed, as though the visibility of partially masticated food were not a matter of concern to anyone seated within range.

-On the subject of the telephone at table, I will say only this: remove it from the table entirely.
+On the subject of the telephone at table: remove it from the table entirely.
 Not face down, which still announces its presence and your attachment to it.
 Remove it to your pocket or your bag.
 The telephone on a dining table is the modern equivalent of reading a newspaper at breakfast, which was considered rude in my day and which at least had the defence of containing information worth reading.

 Sit upright.
 The rule against elbows on the table was never the rigid prohibition that people suppose; it was a practical instruction to prevent a man from hunching over his plate like a dog defending a bone.
 You may rest your forearms on the edge between courses.
 The principle, which is that one should eat with some semblance of posture, is more important than the specific location of the elbow at any given moment.

 If there is more than one fork, use them from the outside in.
-If there is only one fork, you have been spared the decision entirely, and I trust you can manage from there.
+If there is only one fork, you have been spared the decision entirely.
 The knife remains in your dominant hand if you are cutting, the fork in the other.
-You may eat in the American style, setting the knife down and switching the fork across, or you may eat in the European style, keeping each implement in its hand throughout; I have a preference, but I will not insist upon it, for the point is not which tradition you follow but that you follow one of them with enough consistency that you do not appear to be improvising.
+You may eat in the manner favoured across the Atlantic, setting the knife down and switching the fork across, or you may eat in the Continental style, keeping each implement in its hand throughout; the point is not which tradition you follow but that you follow one of them with enough consistency that you do not appear to be improvising.

 These are basics.
-They are simple.
-They require no special knowledge, no period costume, no acquaintance with a fish fork.
+They require no special knowledge, no period costume, and no acquaintance with a fish fork.
 They require only that you sit down to a meal with the understanding that eating in the company of others is a social act, governed by the same principle that governs every other social act in this guide: make the people around you more comfortable, not less.
-A man who does this at table will do well enough at any table he is likely to encounter, from a restaurant to a friend’s kitchen, and the handful of formal occasions that may arise in his lifetime will find him better prepared than he expects, for the basics, practised consistently, are a more reliable foundation than any amount of memorised silverware placement that has been learned from a diagram and forgotten by dessert.